Douro-class destroyer

-The Douro class destroyers consisted of five ships used by the Portuguese Navy (Marinha Portuguesa) and two used by the Colombian Navy (Armada de la Repúbica de Colombia), all built during the 1930s.
-Note, that, in Portugal, this class of destroyers is usually referred to as the Vouga class, with the term Douro class being usually employed to designate the previous class of Portuguese destroyers also known as Guadiana class.
+The Douro class destroyers consisted of five ships used by the Portuguese Navy (Marinha Portuguesa) and two used by the Colombian Navy (Armada de la República de Colombia), all built during the 1930s.
+Note that in Portugal, this class of destroyers is usually referred to as the Vouga class, with the term Douro class being usually employed to designate the previous class of Portuguese destroyers also known as Guadiana class.

 Design and construction

 In 1930, the Portuguese navy drew up a 10 year shipbuilding programme to replace its aging fleet, with planned purchases including two cruisers, twelve destroyers and a number of submarines and sloops.
 The competition for the design for destroyers was won by Yarrow Shipbuilders beating bids from Thornycroft and Italian shipyards.
 An order was placed for four ships on 12 June 1931, with two ships, Vouga and Lima to be built by Yarrows in the UK and the remaining ships, Tejo and Douro to be built at Lisbon with machinery to be supplied by Yarrow.
 A fifth ship, Dão, again to be built in Lisbon using Yarrow-supplied machinery, was ordered on 18 January 1933.

 Yarrow's design was based on Ambuscade, a prototype destroyer built for the Royal Navy in 1926.
 The ships were 323 ft long overall, with a beam of 31 ft and a draught of 11 ft.
 The ship displaced 1219 LT at standard load and 1563 LT at full load.

 They were powered by two Parsons-Curtis geared steam turbines, each driving one propeller shaft using steam provided by three Yarrow boilers that operated at a pressure of 400 psi.
 The turbines, rated at 33000 shp, were intended to give a maximum speed of 36 kn.
 The destroyers carried a maximum of 345 LT of fuel oil that gave them a range of 5400 nmi at 15 kn.

 Armament was similar to contemporary Royal Navy destroyers, with a gun armament of four 4.7 in (120 mm) Vickers-Armstrong Mk G guns, and three 2-pounder (40 mm) Mk VIII "pom-pom" anti-aircraft guns.
 Two quadruple banks of 21-inch (533 mm) torpedo tubes were carried, while two depth charge throwers and 12 depth charges constituted the ships' anti-submarine armament.
 Up to 20 mines could be carried.
 The ships complement was 147 officers and men.

 The two Yarrow-built ships were laid down in October 1931, and commissioned in 1933, while the first two Lisbon-built ships, Tejo and Douro, laid down in 1932, were sold to the Colombian Navy before completion in response to the Leticia Incident between Columbia and Peru, and Peru's purchasing of two ex-Russian destroyers (Almirante Guise and Villar) from Estonia.
 Renamed Antioquia and Caldas, respectively, they served the Colombians as the Antioquia class.
 Two further ships were ordered by the Portuguese Navy to replace them.